Second Step® Insights

 September 25, 2024 | By: The Second Step® Team

 In today’s rapidly evolving job market, the skills that set individuals apart extend beyond technical proficiency.
-Employers increasingly seek candidates who possess strong social-emotional competencies.
+Employers increasingly seek candidates who possess strong human skills.
 These skills—such as communication, teamwork, adaptability, and problem-solving—are pivotal not only for workplace success but also for navigating the complexities of modern careers.
-Let’s explore how integrating social-emotional learning (SEL) into education helps equip students with the essential tools needed to thrive in their future professional endeavors.
+Let’s explore how integrating human skills instruction into education helps equip students with the essential tools needed to thrive in their future professional endeavors.

-Research consistently demonstrates the significant impact of SEL on future career success.
-Studies have shown that students with robust social-emotional competencies are more likely to graduate from college and secure stable, full-time employment.
-A comprehensive meta-analysis revealed that SEL interventions contribute to improved academic performance and better attitudes and behaviors among students.
-These findings underscore the foundational role SEL plays in shaping academic outcomes as well as future career trajectories.
+Research consistently demonstrates the significant impact of human skills instruction on future career success.
+Studies have shown that students with robust human skills are more likely to graduate from college and secure stable, full-time employment.
+A comprehensive meta-analysis revealed that human skills interventions contribute to improved academic performance and better attitudes and behaviors among students.
+These findings underscore the foundational role human skills programs play in shaping academic outcomes as well as future career trajectories.

-Employers themselves emphasize the importance of social-emotional competencies in their workforce.
-According to a report by the Collaborative for Academic, Social, and Emotional Learning (CASEL), 80% of employers believe that social-emotional skills, often termed as “soft skills,” are crucial for organizational success.
-These skills include effective communication, teamwork, creativity, and adaptability—all of which can be fostered through school-based SEL programs.
+Employers themselves emphasize the importance of human skills, including social and emotional competencies, in their workforce.
+According to a report by CASEL, 80% of employers believe that human skills, often termed as “soft skills,” are crucial for organizational success.
+These skills include effective communication, teamwork, creativity, and adaptability—all of which can be fostered through school-based human skills programs.
 Forbes further identifies emotional intelligence and social intelligence as key leadership skills highly valued in today’s job market.

-Five core SEL competencies stand out as particularly critical for preparing students for future careers:
+Five core human skills competencies stand out as particularly critical for preparing students for future careers:

 - Self-awareness: Understanding your strengths and weaknesses, values, and goals